povilassl/Visualizing-sorting-algorithms/README.md

 TODO:

-- Better logic for drawing lines
+- Better logic for drawing lines?
-- Blocking of multiple sorts at the same time
+- Blocking of multiple processes at the same time
-- Add time
+- Update display of buttons / info
+- Check if there are better ways of handling delay